Cap-go/website/content/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 It’s time to sign up, and get your API key to upload your first version!
 Begin by [signing up for a Capgo account](https://web.capgo.app/register/).

-Once you’re logged into Capgo, You will have onboarding page
+Once you’re logged into Capgo, You will have an onboarding page

 ![Onboarding page](/onboarding_1.webp)

-Follow the steps in the onboarding page to add your first app.
+Follow the steps on the onboarding page to add your first app.

 ### Install the Capgo SDK

-From a command line, directly into the root of your Capacitor app run:
+From a command line, directly into the root of your Capacitor app, run:

 `npm i @capgo/capacitor-updater && npx cap sync`
 To install the plugin into your Capacitor app.

-And then add to your app this code as replacement of CodePush one:
+And then add to your app this code as a replacement of CodePush one:

 ```js
 import { CapacitorUpdater } from '@capgo/capacitor-updater'